-Dr. Lefkowitz is also James B. Duke Professor of Medicine and of Biochemistry at Duke University Medical Center.
+Dr. Lefkowitz is also James B. Duke Professor of Medicine and professor of biochemistry and chemistry at Duke University Medical Center.

 Cells in our body are constantly exposed to a variety of chemical signals—hormones, neurotransmitters, growth factors, and sometimes even drugs—that they need to interpret and translate into a response.
 This task is handled by receptors that dot cell membranes.
 Robert Lefkowitz has essentially defined the field of receptor biology through his work with G protein–coupled receptors, the largest and most pervasive family of cell receptors.
 A thousand or more of these receptors are known to exist throughout the body, playing critical roles in sight, smell, and taste, and in regulating heart rate, blood pressure, pain tolerance, glucose metabolism, and virtually all known physiological processes.

 Surprisingly, Lefkowitz never fully intended to make research the focus of his career.
 As a child growing up in the Bronx, he read medical fiction and detective stories, and decided in third grade that he wanted to become a physician.
 He went to medical school at Columbia University, finishing first in his class.
 But during a two-year fellowship at the National Institutes of Health from 1968–70, he got hooked on receptor biology, a field that was then in its infancy.